Apostolique/FloodSimulator/README.md

 * Scroll the mouse wheel to zoom in or out.
 * Press and hold the middle mouse click to pan the view.
 * Press and hold the left mouse click to select rectangles.
+* Press and hold the right mouse click to draw.